 Planning and Environment Coronavirus Update

-At this stage we are taking steps to allow us to continue to deliver our services for the duration of the COVID-19 situation.
+We have taken steps to allow us to continue to deliver our services for the duration of the COVID-19 situation.
 We will continue to review our position and keep you up to date as our service adapts.
 With the further lockdown restrictions introduced a number of members of staff within the Planning and Building Standards Service have had to be re-deployed to other duties.
 This has implications on their work and those of our colleagues and will impact our response times.

 Staff will be working remotely, so capacity and access to our usual systems will be significantly reduced.
 It may take longer to process planning applications, building warrants, RCC's, environmental advice and related aspects of the service.
 This also includes responses to customer queries, complaints and public comments during this period.
 Your patience and understanding is appreciated.